 Do you want to get involved in small mammal ecology and contribute to our knowledge of their distribution and abundance?
 Then Mini Mammal Monitoring is for you!
 This urgently needed, ongoing, multi-species monitoring programme provides long-term reliable year-on-year data on population trends of this keystone group of mammals.

-The Mammal Society loans out Longworth and Tube traps for MMM surveys.
-See the Trap Loan Scheme.
+Need Longworth or Tube traps for your own surveys?
+See our Trap Loan Scheme.

 A tetrad is a 2x2km square comprising four 1x1km grid squares (in this example SU2436, SU2536, SU2437, SU2537).
 A tetrad is defined by the grid reference of its South West corner.
 It is always even numbered.
 In this example, the defining grid reference for SU23N is SU2436.